 I would say Alex got my very attention and her sincerity towards Jess – keeping an eye on her, giving all ears to her whatnot’s and romance gossips – were the parts I felt her longing to get on ahead with dating Jess.
 Jess on the contrary never notices her best friend’s inattention with her blabber.
-She was too busy giving each time to herself, talking how wonderful her life is to have someone to vent her indecision with.
+She was too busy giving each time to herself, talking about how wonderful her life is to have someone to vent her indecisions with.

 The maze of convincing friends that you’re madly longing for someone outside your circle was an easy task.
 It’s a decision with a strong “go”.
 But having someone commit her love for her best friend is a long ass- kicking story.
 People won’t entirely understand how friendships are ruined, and why it’s selfish to act according only to what both of you feel.
-It ain’t just about changing your status from Complicated to In a Relationship, you have to think about your circles, the bridges you’re burning in case you got it all wrong.
+It ain’t just about changing your status from Complicated to In a Relationship, you have to think about your circles; the bridges you’re burning in case you got it all wrong.
 This is all just me and I felt every inch of it while watching Alex.

 Julo, played by Gio Gahol was my favorite character.
 His way of antagonizing Alex towards her “questionable” love for Jess sounded fascinating.
 It’s as if I’m watching myself and my friends while we’re on a get together.